babusid/linux-checklist/README.md

 		1. Add a minimum password length.
 			1. Open `/etc/pam.d/common-password`.
 			1. Add `minlen=8` to the end of the line that has `pam_unix.so` in it.
+		2.Add a minimum password complexity
+			1. Open `/etc/pam.d/common-password`.
+			2. Locate the line that has pam.cracklib.so in it If you cannot find that line, run sudo apt-get install libpam-cracklib to install cracklib, close the file and open it again with sudo.
+			3.Add `ucredit=-1 lcredit=-1 dcredit=-1 ocredit=-`. to the end of the line
-		1. Implement an account lockout policy.
+		3. Implement an account lockout policy.
 			1. Open `/etc/pam.d/common-auth`.
-			1. Add `deny=5 unlock_time=1800` to the end of the line with `pam_tally2.so` in it.
+			2. Add `deny=5 unlock_time=1800` to the end of the line with `pam_tally2.so` in it.
-		1. Change all passwords to satisfy these requirements.
+		4. Change all passwords to satisfy these requirements.

 			`chpasswd` is very useful for this purpose.